Required R Packages

 ## [1] 1.005229

 Sometimes what we want to do in R can get lost within a jumble of brackets, whereas using the forward pipe operator the process of operations is a lot clearer.
-So lets begin to construct some Leaflet mapping using our prepared data from a little earlier regarding the point (HV100.ll) and raster data (p.r.DEM).
-Firstly, lets create a basic map — example of not using and then using the forward pipe operator.

 # Basic map

-#without piping operator
+# without piping operator

 addMarkers(addTiles(leaflet()), data = HV100.ll)

-#with forward pipe operator
+# with forward pipe operator

 leaflet() %>%